jasonbrianhall/clue_strategy/README.md

 ## Variant: Ultimate Detective

+The "Ultimate Detective" variant adds unique twists to the standard game, creating special opportunities for deduction.

+### Anonymous Card Revelation

-The "Ultimate Detective" variant adds a unique twist: players reveal that they have a card from a suggestion without specifying which card.
-This creates special opportunities for deduction.
+In this aspect of Ultimate Detective mode, players reveal that they have a card from a suggestion without specifying which card.

-### Ultimate Detective Algorithm

 ```
 When making a suggestion in Ultimate Detective mode: